 According to Nilson’s report, in 2019, $28,65 billion was the number of gross fraud losses tied to credit and debit card payments, (except QR-based and pushed payments from one bank account to another).

-With the increasing adoption of CNP (card-no-present) and P2P, especially due to COVID-19, the number of fraud has exploded.
+With the increasing adoption of CNP (card-no-present) and P2P, especially due to COVID-19, the number of frauds has exploded.
 While credit card fraud is the fastest-growing phenomenon of identity theft, Javelin Strategy $ Research revealed that card-no-present fraud is 81% more predominant than payments with physical cards.
 The reason behind this is that in CNP payments, there is no possibility to check the user’s photo ID or confirm signatures.

 Nowadays, P2P payments are at their peak, and online mobile payments in the US are going to double from $321 billion in 2020 to $634 billion in 2024. eCommerce marketplaces are considered easy targets for fraudsters who can either buy services and products by creating fictitious accounts with stolen card info or deceive buyers and sell services to them requiring payment via digital apps.
 Moreover, there is a fraudulent tendency to create fake IDs.